 So the basic patterns:

-- the first letter corresponds to the ones digit; anything with a 0 ones digit starts with a "p", etc.
+- the first letter of each digit-pair word uses the consonant from the one's digit's name: anything with a 0 ones digit starts with a "p" because 0 is "pa", etc.

-- the last letter corresponds to the tens digit; all the 1_ values end in an "e", etc.
+- the last letter of each digit-pair word uses the vowel from the ten's digit's name; all the 1_ values end in an "e" because 1 is "be", etc.

-Larger numbers work the same as in the previous system; use "quat" after two digits and then thousand/million/etc after 4/8/etc digits.
+Larger numbers work the same as in the previous system; use "quat" after two digits, kilo after four, etc.

 This is actually a pretty brilliant setup for several reasons.